Major incident declared amid fears huge fire may cause building to collapse

 The fire service is urging people to avoid the area and nearby residents and businesses to close windows and doors.

-A major incident has been declared amid fears a building could collapse after a huge fire in Liverpool city centre.
+A major incident was declared amid fears a building could collapse after a huge fire in Liverpool city centre.

 Firefighters were called to a blaze on Fox Street at 2.18pm on Saturday and arrived to find a four-storey building measuring 100 metres by 50 metres “well alight”.

-The building is showing signs of collapse and fire crews and police are evacuating buildings, Merseyside Fire & Rescue Service said.
+The building was showing signs of collapse and fire crews and police had to evacuating buildings, Merseyside Fire & Rescue Service said.

 At 4pm it was declared a major incident.